qdm12/reinstall/win-desktop/README.md

 1. Install all drivers (Nvidia too)
 1. Reboot

+TODO:

+- Replace choco with winget
+- Replace powershell with nushell

 ## Run the script

 Right click on script.ps1 and select Run with Powershell